-"Weighting Earned" is the sum of the weightings earned for the following components: adjusted net income, other financial objectives, and operating objectives.
-For each Named Executive Officer, target weightings, totaling 100%, are assigned for each component as follows: adjusted net income (50%), other financial objectives (20%), and operating objectives (30%).
-Weightings earned may vary from zero to 200% of each of the component target weightings, reflecting achievement of the applicable objectives.
+"Weighting Earned" is the sum of the weightings earned for the following components: adjusted net income, other financial performance, and operating objectives.
+For each Named Executive Officer, target weightings, totaling 100%, are assigned for each component as follows: adjusted net income (50%), other financial performance (20%), and operating objectives (30%).
+Weightings earned vary from zero to 200% for adjusted net income and other financial performance, and from zero to 175% for operating objectives, reflecting achievement of the applicable objectives.